liblime/jspec/README.md

     destub(person, 'toString')

-If you would like to whipe an object clear of stubs simply pass it to `destub()` without an additional method argument:
+If you would like to wipe an object clear of stubs simply pass it to `destub()` without an additional method argument:

     destub(person)